lesi-nedo/WINSOME/README.md

 `keytool -keystore truststore.jks -alias bmc -import -file ../../Server/ssl/ca-cert`
 9. Add ca-cert-c (client certificate) into server truststore:
 `keytool -keystore ../../Server/ssl/truststore.jks -alias bmc -import -file ca-cert-c`

+Do not forget to update the variable in `src/Server/utils/StaticNames` called `PASS_SSL` with the password used to generate the certificate.
 Now you'll need to add the Root CA server certificate (ca-cert) to the java cacerts key store.

 The Root CA is located in `src/Server/ssl/` and the name is: `ca-cert`.